maksim-volkmann/42valgrind/README.md

 chmod +x start.sh
 ./start.sh
 ```
 Wait for everything to install.
-First time it takes a bit if time.
+First time it takes a bit of time.

 ## Step 2 - Alias:
 Go to your home directory and create alias to run the miniubuntu from any project directory.